syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ## Events

-The following public Chart Selection Events are available in the [ChartSelectionBehavior]():
+The following selection events are available in the [ChartSelectionBehavior]().

 ### SelectionChanging

-The [SelectionChanging]() event is triggered before any data point has been selected.
-This event is cancelable because it inherits the CancelEventArgs, which has a public property [Cancel]() that holds a Boolean value indicating whether to continue the segment selection or not.
+The [SelectionChanging]() event occurs before the data point is being selected.
+This is a cancelable event.
 The following properties are contained in the event arguments:

-* [NewIndexes]() - Gets or sets the index of the selected data point before selection changes occurs.
+* [NewIndexes]() - Gets the index of the selected data point.
-* [OldIndexes]() - Gets or sets the index of the deselected data point before selection changes occurs.
+* [OldIndexes]() - Gets the index of the deselected data point.
+* [Cancel]() - Gets or sets a value indicating whether to continue the selection.

 ### SelectionChanged

-The [SelectionChanged]() event is triggered after a data point has been selected.
+The [SelectionChanged]() event occurs after a data point has been selected.
 The following properties are contained in the event arguments:

-* [NewIndexes]() - Gets or sets the index of the selected data point after selection changes occurs.
+* [NewIndexes]() - Gets the index of the selected data point.
-* [OldIndexes]() - Gets or sets the index of the deselected data point after selection changes occurs.
+* [OldIndexes]() - Gets the index of the deselected data point.